mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 <img src="./images/0004-03.png" width=500 alt="Updated flow for existing App Exclusion screen">

 -   (2 points) Run the task on the launch of screen
-    -   Update the "have seen these apps" settings list with all suggested apps that are on the system.
-(This means that if a new app is seen on the Settings screen before the daily job runs and we send a notification, we never send a notification.
-This was confirmed by Santiago.)
+    -   Update the "have seen these apps" settings list with all suggested apps.
+(If a new suggested app is install and the Settings screen is opened by a user before the daily job runs to send a notification, we thus never send a notification.
+This behavior was confirmed by Santiago.)
--   (1-2 points) Add recommended section (only if 1 more more apps on the system are suggested) - pull any apps in the "have seen them" list
+-   (1-2 points) Add recommended section (only if 1 more more apps on the system are suggested).
+Since we've just updated the settings list of recommended apps on the system (in prior bullet point), use this settings list - if any system app we discover also appears on that list, it goes in the recommended section.
--   (1 point) Sort recommended section
+-   (1 point) Sort recommended section - selected ones at top alphabetically, then the reset alphabetically
--   (1 point) Sort "others" section
+-   (1 point) Sort "others" section - selected ones at top alphabetically, then the reset alphabetically
--   (1-2 points) Update sort when something is added or removed
+-   (1-2 points) Update sort when something is checked or unchecked.
+The list dynamically updates when a user is on it.
 -   (1-2 points) Ensure search works, shows one section, is alphabetically sorted
 -   (2-5 points) Ensure accessibility is up to date
 -   (1 point) Add metrics for how many suggested (and non-suggested) apps are excluded\